A cut of meat that cooks up so tenderly, you can eat it with a spoon? Yep, that’s what you’re after when you set out to cook a spoon roast.

 - A dash of cayenne pepper

-- Rub first with the olive oil and following with the dry spice.
+- Rub the meat with olive oil and then the spice mixture.
 Make sure to cover every part of the surface.
-Then, place the pan in the oven.

-- Cook for about 15 minutes, and then reduce the temperature to 225F.
-Keep roasting the meat at 45 to one hour per pound or until the preferred doneness is reached.
-Observe the internal temperature with a probe thermometer (Find the approved doneness temperature list above).
+- Place the pan in the oven.
+Cook for about 15 minutes, and then reduce the temperature to 225°F (107°C).
+Keep roasting the meat until the preferred doneness is reached.
+If you're targeting medium-rare, it should be 30 minutes per pound.
+Add time for more doneness.
+Verify the temperature with a meat thermometer.